 Taxes are complicated and so is retirement.
 When you combine the two, it can get a bit overwhelming.
-The silver lining is that people who are retired, or are on their way to being retired, have some incredible opportunities to implement tax savings strategies that could benefit them for the rest of their lives.
+The silver lining is that people who are retired or are on their way to being retired, have some incredible opportunities to implement tax savings strategies that could benefit them for the rest of their lives.
 Here are five Tax-Smart Retirement strategies to consider.

-Filling up Your Tax Brackets
+Filling Your Tax Brackets

 Imagine you pulled up to the gas station and on that particular day, the gas was free.
 Would you pump one gallon and then leave?
 Of course not!
-You’d fill it up to the brim, go home, switch cars and fill that one up too.
+You’d fill it up to the brim, go home, switch cars, and fill that one up too.
 Even if it wasn’t free, let’s say it was $1/gallon, you’d still jump at the chance to fill up because that’s relatively inexpensive and you’re not likely to see that price again.
 This sounds like a no-brainer, but people rarely follow the same logic when it comes to filling up their tax brackets.

 People in their 60s, especially affluent retirees and pre-retirees, have a unique window of time where they can control their income sources to create substantial tax savings.
-Making the right moves, like filling up low tax brackets, can help set you up for tax savings that will last for the rest your life.
+Making the right moves, like filling up low tax brackets, can help set you up for tax savings that will last for the rest of your life.
 To know which brackets to fill and when to stop, it’s helpful to start by projecting your income at age 70 and beyond.
 At that point, you will have Social Security coming in along with Required Minimum Distributions from your retirement accounts, plus any other income you may have.
 By determining what your future bracket looks like, you can make an informed decision to fill up any relatively low brackets now.
 There are a number of advantageous ways to precisely increase your income once you know how much room you have.
 Roth IRA conversions are one of the most popular strategies, along with Traditional IRA distributions and capital gain harvesting.

-Avoiding the Phantom Tax Brackets
+Avoiding Phantom Tax Brackets

 Let’s say it was getting close to the end of the year and you decided to pull $10,000 out of your retirement account for some gifts and a vacation.
 How much do you think it would cost you in taxes?
 If you were in the 22% tax bracket you would think it would be $2,200.
 However, some retirees who thought they were in a modest tax bracket could pay as much as 55% on that distribution, despite the fact that the top tax bracket is 37%.
 How could that be possible?
-Millions of ordinary retirees with six-figure income fall prey to what I call “Phantom Tax Brackets”.
+Millions of ordinary retirees with six-figure income fall prey to what I call “Phantom Tax Brackets.”

 The tax code is wildly complex, and all those rules create results that you wouldn’t otherwise expect.
-Retirees usually have income like Social Security, capital gains and qualified dividends that are subject to complex phase-ins and alternate rate structures.
+Retirees usually have income like Social Security, capital gains, and qualified dividends that are subject to complex phase-ins and alternate rate structures.
 At the low end of the income spectrum, these income sources are tax-free.
-As income increases, more and more becomes taxable, creating a cascading effect.
+As income increases, more and more become taxable, creating a cascading effect.
 Retirees often also have deductions like health care expenses that are subject to income-based limitations.
-On top of that, Medicare premiums increase with your income, acting like another layer of tax.
+On top of that, Medicare premiums increase with your income, acting as another layer of tax.
 All of those dynamic sliding scales can create effective tax rates that are much higher than the stated rate.
 Careful planning and design of your income should be conducted to avoid these Phantom Tax brackets whenever possible.

 Where You Buy Impacts What You Keep